proxmox/proxmox-backup/docs/maintenance.rst

 Proxmox Backup offers various verification options to ensure that backup data is intact.
 Verification is generally carried out through the creation of verify jobs.
-These are scheduled tasks that run verification at a given interval (see :ref:`calendar-events`).
+These are scheduled tasks that run verification at a given interval (see :ref:`calendar-event-scheduling`).
 With these, you can set whether already verified snapshots are ignored, as well as set a time period, after which verified jobs are checked again.
 The interface for creating verify jobs can be found under the **Verify Jobs** tab of the datastore.